Forms of Accepted Payments

 -Anthem NH BC/BS

--VA Community Care- All new VA authorizations must be through their local VA Medical Center PCP.
+-VA Community Care- All new VA authorizations must be through their local VA Medical Center PCP prior to being scheduled.

 —Please check with your health plan for information about deductibles, co-pays and/or co-insurance.
 Co-pays and Co-insurance is due at time of service.